Tezza48/Tezza48.github.io/_posts/2017-04-10-targa-24-bit-support.markdown

 ## Side note Bugfix

 I was running into an error that meant that if textures were a certain size then the width or height would end up being negative, this was due to the header not being unsigned and me negating the low bytes.
-To fix this i cast the individual parts to `unsigned chars` before performing the bitwise maths, this uses up more lines and involves 4 temporary variables but it makes it a lot clearer what is happening and fixes the bug.
+To fix this I cast the individual parts to `unsigned chars` before performing the bitwise maths, this uses up more lines and involves 4 temporary variables but it makes it a lot clearer what is happening and fixes the bug.

 ```
 unsigned char widthLo = buffer[12];